pietrotedeschi/pietrotedeschi.github.io/content/publication/carrozzo-2018-interoperation/index.md

 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- G Carrozzo
+- Gino Carrozzo
-- M Pardi
+- Matteo Pardi
-- P Tedeschi
+- Pietro Tedeschi
-- G Piro
+- Giuseppe Piro
-- M Dobski
+- Mikołaj Dobski
-- K Leszczyski
+- Konrad Leszczyski
-- A Carminati
+- Alessandro Carminati
-- M Di Fraia
+- Matteo Di Fraia

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2018-01-01'
+date: '2018-10-15'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
 publishDate: '2023-12-07T07:05:01.098766Z'